Atrial Fibrillation Center of Excellence

-Aurora BayCare’s Heart and Vascular team offers the latest minimally invasive treatments for Afib and other causes of irregular heartbeats.
+It’s clear: Aurora BayCare’s electrophysiologists are heart rhythm specialists.
+We offer the latest minimally invasive treatments for AFib and other types of irregular heartbeats.

 What Is Atrial Fibrillation?

-Atrial fibrillation (Afib) is a disorder that occurs when the heart’s upper chambers beat rapidly and out of sync with the heart’s lower chambers.
-The condition can cause poor blood flow and could eventually lead to heart failure or stroke.
+Atrial fibrillation (AFib) is a disorder that occurs when the heart’s upper chambers beat rapidly and out of sync with the heart’s lower chambers.
+The condition can cause symptoms such as fatigue and palpitations and could eventually lead to heart failure and/or stroke.

-The risk of developing atrial fibrillation increases as you age.
-People with high blood pressure, diabetes, hyperthyroidism and heart disease are also at increased risk for developing this condition.
+AFib impacts as many at 6 million Americans.
+The risk of developing atrial fibrillation increases as you age, and people over 40 have a 25% chance of developing AFib in their lifetime.
+(Some recent studies have positioned the lifetime risk of developing AFib even higher.)
+People with high blood pressure, diabetes, hyperthyroidism, heart disease, and sleep apnea are also at increased risk for developing this condition.

 Risks of Atrial Fibrillation

-If you have Afib, your heart has to work harder to pump blood.
-Over time, this may cause your heart to become enlarged, weak and unable to move blood through your body.
+If you have AFib, your heart is not able to pump blood as efficiently.
+Over time, this may cause your heart to become enlarged and weak, leading to severe heart failure.

 Atrial Fibrillation Symptoms